Global Hydroconnectivities beyond Oceans, Seas and Rivers

 Conceptual Framework

-With the innovative concept of hydroconnectivities – human connections afforded by fresh water access – HydroConnect develops a novel theoretical framework linking the terrestrial and the aquatic through comparative historical ethnography of Austronesian speakers’ Indigenous knowledge, which has crossed oceans and flowed down generations, travelling between different groups of people.
+With the innovative concept of hydroconnectivities – human connections afforded by fresh water access – HydroConnect develops a novel theoretical framework linking the terrestrial and the aquatic through comparative historical ethnography of Austronesian speakers’ Indigenous knowledge.
+This knowledge has crossed oceans and flowed down generations, travelling between different groups of people.

 Methodology

-Deploying a cyclical tidalectic methodology transcending anthropology, archaeology, and geology, it breaks new methodological and theoretical ground for conceptualizing global history through hydrological connectivities across these chains of island worlds in different oceans.
+Deploying a cyclical tidalectic methodology transcending anthropology, archaeology, and geology, it breaks new methodological and theoretical ground for conceptualising global history through hydrological connectivities across these chains of island worlds in different oceans.

 Historical Analysis

-- It studies how this travelling Indigenous knowledge enabled hydroconnectivities that opened up sea routes and integrated:
+- First, it studies how this travelling Indigenous knowledge enabled hydroconnectivities that opened up sea routes and integrated:

 - Fresh water